QubitPi/management-blogs/docs/_posts/2022-08-08-artificial-neural-networks.md

 >
 >           $$ \mathit{w_{ji}} = \eta\delta_{\mathit{j}}\mathit{x_{ji}} $$

+> 📋 The algorithm updates weights incrementally, following the presentation of each training example.
+This corresponds
+> to a stochastic approximation to gradient descent

+The weight-update loop in Backpropagation maybe e iterated thousands of times in a typical application.
+A variety of termination conditions can be used to halt the procedure.
+One may choose to halt after a fixed number of iterations through the loop, or once the error on the training examples falls below some threshold, or once the error on a separate validation set of examples meets some criterion.
+The choice of termination criterion is an important one, because too few iterations can fail to reduce error sufficiently, and too many can lead to overfitting the training data

 One major difference in the case of multilayer networks is that the error surface can have multiple local minima, in contrast to the single-minimum parabolic error surface, which means that gradient descent, in this case, is guaranteed only to converge toward some local minimum

+#### Variations

+Because Backpropagation is such a widely used algorithm, many variations have been developed.
+Perhaps the most common is to alter the weight-update rule.
+For example, one approach is making the weight update on the _n_-th iteration depend partially on the update that occurred during the _(n - 1)_-th iteration:

+$$ \Delta\mathit{w_ji(n)} = \mathit{\eta\delta_j x_{ji} + \alpha\delta w_{ji}(n - 1)} $$